Mercedes Richards: Research

 Her main research interests can be divided into three groups: computational astrophysics, stellar astrophysics, and exoplanets and brown dwarfs.

-Among the investigations she carried out, the speciality of Richards’ research are binary stars.
-A binary star is a system formed by two stars that were born at the same time which orbit around a common center.
+Among the investigations she carried out, the specialty of Richards's research is binary stars.
+A binary star is a system formed by two stars that were born at the same time and orbit around a common center.
 The stars, however, mature at different rates.

 She was the first to use tomography in astronomy.
 At first, it was widely used in medicine or archeology, but Richards found the utility of this to test the gas-flow model that she created for her doctoral thesis.
 She used tomography to observe the binary system as it moves in relation to the Earth.
 This proves how the gas flows between the stars.
 As well as verifying the accuracy of her model, she could demonstrate that the gravity force acts in binary stars as the physical laws predicted.
-Richards also worked with a team of Russian scientists in order to continue with her studies about the gas flows between binary stars.
+Richards also worked with a team of Russian scientists to continue with her studies about the gas flows between binary stars.

 She was also a pioneer in making theoretical hydrodynamic simulations of the Algol binary stars, where the gas flows from one star and hits the surface of the other one.
 Additionally, she developed distance correlation methods to discover associations in large astrophysical databases.

 Within the field of stellar astrophysics, she created three-dimensional "movies" of mass-exchange systems by scrutinizing spectroscopic and photometric time series of stars and compact objects in close orbit.
 This work could give important clues to the way mass transfer happens.
-Moreover, she researched the magnetic activity in cool stars and in the Sun, and the effects of nearby interacting binary stars on optical interferometry.
+Moreover, she researched the magnetic activity in cool stars and the Sun, and the effects of nearby interacting binary stars on optical interferometry.

 Awards and honors

 In 2005, she was elected Honorary Member of the National Honor Society of Phi Eta Sigma in the Pennsylvania State University.

 In 2008 the Institute of Jamaica bestowed on her the Musgrave Medal in Gold, its most important academic prize.
-This one, however, is not only an award given to scientists, but also to artists and writers.
+This one, however, is not only an award given to scientists but also to artists and writers.
 Richards was the 14th scientist who received this medal.

 In 2009, she received the Award for Outstanding Achievement in Astronomy & Astrophysics on St. Hugh's High School 110th Anniversary.

-Three years later, in 2011, she received a Fulbright Distinguished Chair Research award from the Council for International Exchange of Scholars and the Slovak Fulbright Commission, which allowed her to conduct research on interacting binary stars at the Astronomical Institute of Slovakia in that same year.
+Three years later, in 2011, she received a Fulbright Distinguished Chair Research award from the Council for International Exchange of Scholars and the Slovak Fulbright Commission, which allowed her to research interacting binary stars at the Astronomical Institute of Slovakia in that same year.

 In 2012, she was elected again as an Honorary Member of the Physics Honor Society, Sigma Pi Sigma in the Quadrennial Congress, Orlando.

 In 2013 she was awarded the American Physical Society Woman Physicist of the Month Award.